X-iZhang/Libra/README.md

 If you are interested in continue finetuning Libra model to your own task/data, please check out [`Custom_Data.md`](https://github.com/X-iZhang/Libra/blob/main/CUSTOM_DATA.md).

-### New Options to Note
+### ✨ New Options to Note
+> [!NOTE]

-- `--mm_projector_type TAC`: Specifies the Temporal Alignment Connector for Libra.
+> - `--mm_projector_type TAC`: Specifies the Temporal Alignment Connector for Libra.
-- `--vision_tower microsoft/rad-dino`: Uses RAD-DINO as the chest X-rays encoder.
+> - `--vision_tower microsoft/rad-dino`: Uses RAD-DINO as the chest X-rays encoder.
-- `--mm_vision_select_layer all`: Selects specific vision layers (e.g., -1, -2) or "all" for all layers.
+> - `--mm_vision_select_layer all`: Selects specific vision layers (e.g., -1, -2) or "all" for all layers.
-- `--validation_data_path ./path/`: Path to the validation data.
+> - `--validation_data_path ./path/`: Path to the validation data.
-- `--compute_metrics True`: Optionally computes metrics during validation.
+> - `--compute_metrics True`: Optionally computes metrics during validation.
 Note that this can consume significant memory.
 If GPU memory is insufficient, it is recommended to either disable this option or use a smaller validation dataset.

 ## Evaluation